Never made a tincture before? This Easy Immune Support Tincture is a great place to start! And your immune system will thank you…

 This post contains affiliate links, FYI.

-This post contains affiliate links, FYI, and is sponsored by Infinity Jars.
+This post is sponsored by Infinity Jars.
 All thoughts are my own, though.

 Ever since my first pregnancy, when my hippie midwife gave me a tincture of red raspberry leave to take, I’ve been intrigued by the use of tinctures for health.
 When she told me she had made it herself, images of elaborate moonshine-esque chemistry sets popped up in my mind.